AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Acknowledgments

 \subsection{Author Contributions}

-H. D. and J. Y. conceived the idea.
-B. Y. and C. X. performed the simulations and analyzed the results.
+J. Y. and H. D. conceived the idea.
+B. Y. conducted the beam dynamics simulations.
+C. X. conducted the FEL simulations.
 All authors contributed equally to the writing of the manuscript.
 H. D. supervised this work.